 For instance, the battery on the Roomba cleaner might overheat, resulting in a battery error.
 The wheels and the brush that sit under Roomba can collect dirt particles and hair.
 These particles can jam the device’s brush and wheels.
 As a result, your Roomba cleaner might stop working.

 Whatever the reason might be, you can always troubleshoot the device by identifying the error and following the steps to resolve.
 Let's look into the most common types of error codes for Roomba robot cleaners and how you can fix them without seeking expert assistance.

 Operational Errors & How to Fix

-Roomba Error 1: Uneven Grounds
+Roomba Error Code 1: Uneven Grounds

-You will get the Roomba Error 1 if Roomba encounters an uneven surface.
+You will get the Roomba Error code 1 if Roomba encounters an uneven surface.
 In case the left wheel of the cleaner gets tilted and stays suspended above the ground, you will receive this error message.

-To solve this error, place your Roomba on a flat stable surface and press the “Clean” button.
+To solve this error, place your Roomba on a stable, flat surface and press the “Clean” button.

-Roomba Error 2: Clean Brushes
+Roomba Error Codes 2: Clean Brushes

 Roomba cleaners come with dual multi-surface rubber brushes.
 Thanks to these, your Roomba can adjust its position and stay in contact with the surface at all times.